april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Added max and min methods over a given dimension for `matrix`.
 - MacOS compilation problems solved.
 - Matrix fromString and toString Lua methods have been improved to write/read directly from Lua string buffer, so the memory print has been reduced.